 - Heavy hauls or valuable project cargo: Ensure safe, timely, and cost-effective transit of prefab buildings, heavy equipment, industrial components, and other structures.
 Redhawk has expertise in oversize regulations of all 50 states.

 - Fragile or high-value goods: Common freight carriers can move items within these categories, but will only offer 10 cents per pound in insuring your freight.
-Redhawk can arrange your shipment with a van line—which are transportation companies that use large motor vans to move items that require more attention.
-It offers additional insurance to cover your item’s value.
+Redhawk partners with certain van lines for enhanced care and provides extra insurance options.